GillespieSe/github-tutorial/README.md

 End of Initial Setup
 ---
 ## Repository Setup
-## It's' time to make your first repo but first you probably to know what a repo is in short repo means "repository" this is where your future projects will be stored and saved for eternity compare this to a attic where you place your necessities to store.
+## It's time to make your first repo but first you probably need to know what a repo is, In short repo means "repository".
+This is where your future projects will be stored and saved for eternity... compare this to a attic where you place your necessities to store.

-# Important Notes - git status is a necessary part for this section this will allow you to see all the files that were made onto the staging area.
-If the file name is green then the file you edited was correctly added into the staging are if red read steps 8 - 9 to fix
+# Important Notes - git status is a necessary part for this section, this will allow you to see all the files that were made onto the staging area.
+If the file name is green then the file you edited was correctly added into the staging area, if red then read steps 8 - 9 to fix

 # Let's Start!

 **Step 1:** Type "cd ~/workspace" in your command interface
-- /workspace is like your hardware a place where all units are connected to use this to direct to any other directory you want
+- /workspace is like your hardware, a place where all units are connected to use this to direct to any other directory you want

 **Step 2:** Type "`mkdir first-repo`"
 - Your directory name doesn't have to be "first-repo" name it anything you like.